 Original Medicare consists of two parts administered by the federal government:

 - Part A covers hospitalization (that is, inpatient care)

 - Part B is for doctor visits (which is outpatient care)

-In addition, there are two elective parts that are provided by private health insurers:
+In addition, two elective parts are provided by private health insurers: